 The body is always changing.
 Physical constraints, lifestyle and so much more can keep us from being able to do what we did when we were 9 years old, 25 or even last week.

 The quicker you can get past the regret, the sooner you will be able to move on to the point, which is to recognize, respect, engage with and learn from the reality of your body at this moment.

-The yoga is in doing what is needed to embrace what ‘is’ with curiosity, openness and possibility.
-As the refrain goes, “free your mind and the rest will follow.”
+The yoga is in doing what is needed to embrace what ‘is’ with curiosity, openness, and possibility.
+As the song goes, “free your mind and the rest will follow.”

 After all, “I used to be able to do that” can also convey an enthusiasm to rediscover the playful freedom of moving the body like when we were young.

 Our free, online bonus content is designed to complement and enrich your experience of Evolving Your Yoga.
 Resources like video pose tutorials, downloadable journaling prompts, breathwork, guided visualizations, and more will support your exploration of each of the Ten Principles for Enlightened Practice.